PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 }
 ```

-as you may have noticed, the file wasn't updated.
+As you may have noticed, the file wasn't updated.
 This is due to the fact that we are using a subPath key to mount the ___nginx.conf___ file, hence the configMap isn't synced.

 But we can now force the DaemonSet to update the values by removing the Pods:
 ```